FID-Judaica/pica_parse.py/README.rst

   '019106858'

 A ``PicaRecord`` provides an interface similar to a dictionary for pica records with a few convenience features.

-A Pica+ record can multiple versions of the same field containing different data, in a ``PicaRecord`` is a list of fields.
-If you use the normal subscript syntax, you will a list of ``PicaField`` instances.
+A Pica+ record can contain multiple versions of the same field containing different data.
+Therefore, in a ``PicaRecord`` each key points to a list of fields.
+If you use the normal subscript syntax, you will get back this list of ``PicaField`` instances.
 Usually, this list will contain one item.
 Because of this, a ``PicaRecord`` has a special ``.get()`` method which will only ever return a single ``PicaField`` instance or fall back to the default if there is no such field (default defaults to ``None``).
-If there are multiple matching fields, it will throw a ``MultipleFields`` error.
+If there are multiple matching fields, it will throw a ``MultipleFields`` error. (note: a MultipleFields instance has the list object in an attribute called ``.values``)

 .. code:: python